 Looking for an easy refreshing drink?
 Try this Korean Strawberry Milk.
-It's a sweet treat to brighten up any day, or to serve at Valentine's Day!
+It's a sweet treat to serve at Valentine's Day, or when strawberry season is in full swing!

 One of the things my teenage daughter and I like to do together is visit new bakeries and cafes.
 We've discovered some great local Japanese bakeries, Korean cafes, and Taiwanese bubble tea spots over the years.

 One of the drinks that is popular in Korea isn't as easy to find closer to home.
-That's Korean Strawberry Milk.
+That's Korean Strawberry Milk, full of fresh strawberry flavor.
 I've enjoyed it once in a cafe that is no longer open, and I haven't been able to find it closer to home since.

 Luckily, this refreshing cool drink is easy to make at home!

 Korean strawberries are a little sweeter than strawberries from other parts of the world, making this drink an extra special treat.
-But, you can still use strawberries from wherever you live to make this yummy drink!
+But, you can still use strawberries from wherever you live to make this delicious beverage!

 Strawberries - You can use fresh or frozen strawberries.